ezEngine/docs/docs/runtime/world/world-overview.md

 `ezGameObject` is our *entity* class.
 The terms *entity*, *game object* and *node* are used interchangeably.
 Every game object has a position, rotation and scale.
 It may be attached to a single *parent* game object and it may have multiple game objects attached as children.
 The game object hierarchy is a directed acyclic graph (DAG).

 Game objects by themselves do not have any *behavior*.
-Instead, each game object can have an arbitrary number of [components (TODO)](components.md) attached.
+Instead, each game object can have an arbitrary number of [components](components.md) attached.

 The object's *transform* (position, rotation, scale) is local to its parent node, but it also holds a *global* transform, which is computed by concatenating the transformations of all parent nodes.
 Every time a game object or any of its parent nodes is moved, this global transform is updated.